PromyLOPh/guix-hpc-website/drafts/pack-fakechroot.md

      names.
 Neat!

-The `fakechroot` engine incurs very little overhead, and only on file system function calls, making it a viable option for HPC workloads.
-The default engine remains user namespaces with a fallback to PRoot, so be sure to set `GUIX_EXECUTION_ENGINE=performance`!
+The `fakechroot` engine incurs very little overhead, and only on file system function calls, making it a great option for HPC workloads.
+The default engine remains user namespaces with a fallback to PRoot, so be sure to set `GUIX_EXECUTION_ENGINE=performance`.
 See [the manual](https://guix.gnu.org/manual/devel/en/html_node/Invoking-guix-pack.html) for more info.